Taking Steps for the Future

 When you arrive on campus, instructions on how to connect your computer to the campus network will be provided in your Residence Hall room.
 Please note that we do not provide ethernet cables for wired internet access.
 We recommend a 14'-25' ethernet cable to physically connect your computer to the network.
 If you forget to bring one with you, the College Store has them for sale.

-Yes, 64-bit versions of supported Windows operating systems (XP, Vista and 7) will work with ResNet.
+Yes, 64-bit versions of supported Windows operating systems will work with ResNet.

-Our campus network must be protected from internal and external virus and security threats.
-Without adequate protection, worms and other malicious software have opportunities to infect your system.
-In turn, the traffic generated by infected computers can slow the entire campus network to a crawl.
-By installing antivirus software and staying up-to-date with the latest operating system security updates, you are not only securing your personal computer, you are also contributing to the stability and security of the campus network.
+Our campus network must remain protected from internal and external virus and security threats.
+Without adequate protection, these threats have opportunities to infect your systems.
+In turn, the traffic generated by infected computers can impact the performance of the entire residential network.
+By installing antivirus software and staying up-to-date with the latest operating system security updates, you are not only securing your personal computer, you are also contributing to the stability and security of the network.

-To help ensure a virus-free network, antivirus software is required to be installed on all campus computers.
-We provide Sophos Antivirus software at no charge.
+To help ensure a safe and secure residential network, antivirus software is required to be installed on your computers.
+If you lack adequate antivirus protection, we provide Sophos Antivirus software at no charge.
 You can download and install Sophos from our Software Downloads page.

-Currently, wireless networking in individual rooms is available in most of our residence halls.
-Wireless is available in certain common gathering spaces in some of the Residence Halls and dining halls.
-Please consult our wireless map for a list of wireless-enabled locations.
+Wireless networking is available in all of our residence hall rooms.
+Wireless signal is available in certain common gathering spaces in some of the Residence Halls and dining halls.
+Please consult our wireless map for a list of wireless-enabled locations on campus.

 No. A wireless router is an unauthorized extension of the campus network and is a violation of the Acceptable Use Policy.

 If you would like to connect multiple computers or an Internet-ready game console, you will need to pay an additional connection fee per device, per semester.
 Cisco NAC Agent only handles registration of a single computer in your name.
-You will need to call the Technology Support Center at x3456 to get the device(s) registered.
+You will need to call the Help Desk at x3456 to get the device(s) registered.
 Please be prepared to provide them with the ethernet MAC address of the additional device.

-When you call for support you may be asked for your Ethernet hardware address (also called a "MAC" address).
+When you contact us for support, you may be asked for your Ethernet hardware address (also called a "MAC" address).
 To find your Ethernet Hardware Address, click here.

 Most Residence Halls are equipped with one data jack per room.
 In those halls, we provide each room with a piece of equipment called a hub, which allows you and your roommate to share the connection.
 Hart, Johnson and Riggs all have two data jacks in each room and do not require this hub.
 Lonis/Mackin/Moreland has one data jack, but these dorms feature single room and shouldn't require a hub under most circumstances.